Michael Shank and Sabina Dewan

 For India, revitalizing economic growth, addressing the nation’s energy shortfall, and creating jobs take precedence.
 Motivating India to take concrete action on climate change hinges more on American investment and transfer of technology to expand India’s renewable energy sector than on getting the country to agree to legally binding emissions cuts — as good as that would be.

-Pursuing this path will still reduce India’s carbon footprint as the nation transitions away from dirty coal, but it will also improve energy security, spur new opportunities to “Make in India,” and potentially create more and better jobs — an agenda that sells well to the Indian public.
+Pursuing this path will still reduce India’s carbon footprint as the nation transitions away from dirty coal, but it will also improve energy security, spur new opportunities to “create more and better jobs — an agenda that sells well to the Indian public.

 India experienced the largest power outage in history in July 2012, when over 600 million people lost power due to the failure of the northern power grid that serves more than half the country.
 The event highlighted India’s inability to meet its economy’s voracious appetite for energy.
 About 35,000 villages and one in four people lack access to electricity.
 Meanwhile, projections suggest that the country’s demand for energy could grow by up to 54 percent by 2020.